radicalbit/helicon-java-client-example/README.md

 ## Change the API version

+The main branch is always updated with the latest version of Helicon API.

-You can switch between the project versions using `git checkout available_tag`.
+If you need to use an old version of the Helicon's API, you can switch between the project version using `git checkout tag_version`.

-You can refer to Helicon documentation for looking at API features.
+You can refer to Helicon documentation for looking more in the depth over the version's features.

 ## Support
 We're always happy to help with any other questions you might have!
 [Send us an email](mailto:support@radicalbit.io).